resir014/resir014.xyz/_content/posts/article/2022-06-01-dynamic-broadcast-overlays-with-google-sheets-and-web-technologies.md

  }
 ```

-Remember the different tabs for different languages that I showed on the dashboard spreadsheet?

-[easily add new languages, e.g. French].
-This means we can also use additional tools to add localised strings for the overlays.
+And we're pretty much done!
+We can also use additional tools like [react-i18next](https://react.i18next.com/) to add localised strings for any text in the overlays.
 Although we didn't implement that due to time constraints.

-[...]
+This solution is scalable as we add new languages into the mix, for example when we recruited French caster [GGeek](https://www.twitter.com/TMGGeek) to conduct the official French broadcast for AOTC.

 ## Results

-The result is a clean, dynamic overlay that can be updated in real-time.
+The result is a clean, dynamic overlay that can be updated in real-time, and can be used for simultaneous broadcasts in different languages.
 Here are some examples on how it looks like in action.

 <p><iframe src="https://clips.twitch.tv/embed?clip=DeterminedRelievedSeahorseResidentSleeper-gRZL5gBFrjROuBxo&parent=resir014.xyz" frameborder="0" allowfullscreen="true" scrolling="no" height="378" width="620"></iframe></p>